sumodh/ibm_bi_capstone_project/README.md

 # Introduction

-A comprehensive analysis of the sales performance of the retail chain across different regions and time periods.
+A comprehensive analysis of the sales performance of a retail chain across different regions and time periods.
 The objective is to identify key factors influencing sales, including store locations, product hierarchies, and promotional strategies.